DDLund/Solar-powerplant-analysis/README.md

 ## Contents
 The work is written in R markdown.
 Analysis is primarily on powerplant 1 data.
-For information on data structure, see [here](https://www.kaggle.com/datasets/anikannal/solar-power-generation-data).
+For information on the data, see [here](https://www.kaggle.com/datasets/anikannal/solar-power-generation-data).
 The contents of each R markdown file is as folows:

 The data (power yields and weather sensors for two plants) -
 ```